 DSSG Fellows: Carolina Johnson, Victoria Sass, Yiqin Shen & Sean Wang

-Project Summary: Seven regional transportation agencies use a common electronic fare payment system, called ORCA – One Regional Card for All.
+Project Goals: Seven regional transportation agencies use a common electronic fare payment system, called ORCA – One Regional Card for All.
 When ORCA was initially conceived and adopted (it has been in use since June 2009), the regional expectation was that one advantage of moving from simple visual card (A visual, paper monthly pass) to electronic media was that the resulting data would provide travel behavior information that could be used to improve regional transportation system planning and decision making.
-To date, that secondary purpose for ORCA data has not been routinely realized.
+To date, that secondary purpose for ORCA data had not been routinely realized.

 The UW has been granted access to nine weeks of ORCA data.
 That nine weeks of data corresponds to ~21,000,000 transit boardings, or roughly 15,500,000 transit trips – with ~5,500,000 transfers.
 These ORCA transaction records have already been linked to vehicle location data (AVL) to determine where those boardings took place.
 In addition, we have estimated for about half of those trips where the traveler exited the bus, and if they transferred, how long that transfer took place.
-We have requested a second nine weeks of data (The new data will describe travel after the new rail stations opened, and now with the low income fare card in full operation.
-The second nine weeks of data have yet to be received or processed.)

 We – and the transit and planning agencies of the region – are interested in a variety of computer science activities, social science analyses, and transportation analyses.
 For the analyses within each of these fields we have to be extremely conscious of the privacy of individuals who ORCA cards, as well as the rights of the employers that often subsidize those cards.